Team-SafetyWare/safetyware-api/README.md

 ## Sample data

-Follow these steps to load or save sample data.
+This section describes how to load and save sample data.

 ### Load sample data